-England after the Norman Conquest of 1066.
-The Buggay family lived in Nottingham.
+Buggay is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Buggay family lived in Dorset.
 The family's name, however, is reference to Buge, Normandy, their place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Buggay family

 The surname Buggay was first found in Dorset, where "the family of Bugg, of the vicinity of Sherborne, have probably an ancestor in John Bugge, who owned land in West Tyneham some time in the 16th century.
 Both Bugg and Bugge were not uncommon names in Oxfordshire in the reign of Edward I. "

 This same source notes that "we learn from Deering's " Nottingham," that in the reign of Mary I., the Bugges, as Merchants of the Staple, were persons of considerable note in the town of Nottingham. "

 But the family was far more widespread and prevalent in the early years, than the aforementioned localization.
 The Hundredorum Rolls of 1273 listed: Bate Bugge, Yorkshire; William Bugge, Oxfordshire; and Osberne Bugge, Oxfordshire.
 The early Yorkshire Poll Tax Rolls of 1379 listed Willelmus Bugge; Robertus Bugg; and Johannes Bugg, 1379 as all holding lands there at that time.

 Early History of the Buggay family

 This web page shows only a small excerpt of our Buggay research.
 Another 150 words (11 lines of text) covering the years 1086, 1548, 1592, 1751, 1640 and 1724 are included under the topic Early Buggay History in all our PDF Extended History products and printed products wherever possible.